nangel42/Interview-Questions/README.md

 Q: What is traversing the DOM?
 What methods can we use?
 ```
-* A: `How to move from one part of the DOM to another and select elements based on their relation to each other in the DOM`<br />
+* A: <br />`How to move from one part of the DOM to another and select elements based on their relation to each other in the DOM`<br />
 Ex: `element  +  parentNode()`<br />
 `.children()`<br />
 `.firstChild()` <br />